-Talk of ‘civil war,’ ignited by Mar-a-Lago search, is flaring online
+Talk of ‘Civil War,’ Ignited by Mar-a-Lago Search, Is Flaring Online

 But a far larger group, he said, are the people who have been influenced by Trump’s complaints about the “Washington swamp” and “deep state” forces working against him and his allies.

 Those notions, stirred in a smoldering crucible with QAnon conspiracy theories, anti-vaccine views and election denialism, have fueled a growing hostility toward the federal government and rising talk about states’ rights.
 “Did you know that a governor can declare war?”
 Flynn said at the fundraiser on Sept.
 18, for Mark Finchem, a Republican running for secretary of state in Arizona.
 “And we’re going to probably, we are probably going to see that.”

 Neither Flynn nor Finchem responded to a request for comment about the inaccurate remarks.
 The U.S. Constitution grants Congress the sole power to declare war and, in fact, specifically bars states from engaging in war “unless actually invaded.”